 The individual at home can produce the same quality of recordings for their podcasts, YouTube videos, and music as a major label pumps out.
 The only difference is that while the single person in their bedroom might only need one or two inputs, the professional studio might require 32 inputs or even more.

 The first step to any recording in this day and age is to grab yourself an audio interface, because you need a way to digitize the audio and get it into your computer.

 An audio interface is the piece of studio equipment that allows you to record analog and digital audio signals and then transport them into your computer so you can do all of your post-processing work like mixing and mastering.

-This is one of your two items that are a bare minimum for capturing audio.
+This is one of your two sound devices that are a bare minimum for capturing audio.
 The other is a microphone or an electric instrument of some sort with an output jack.
 If you're recording any real-world source, such as your voice, an acoustic guitar, or a saxophone you'll need a microphone in addition to your interface.
 This is because something has to record the sound waves and convert them to electricity.
 That's the mic's job, which plugs into your interface.
 Otherwise you can plug an electrical or digital instrument in in the same fashion.